mukeshraeee/mukeshraeee.github.io/_pages/research.md

 ---

 The cryosphere in the HKH region is the focus of my research.
 I contribute to improving the current understanding of snow melt and accumulation in the HKH region.
-Additionally, I'm interested in enhancing the current regional and worldwide permafrost maps over the Himalaya by using machine learning.
+Additionally, I'm interested in imrpoving the existing regional and global permafrost maps over the Himalaya by using machine learning.
 I intend to study  how snow affects permafrost dynamics and to derive surface deformation of permafrost areas to detect slow moving landslide in peri and postglacial environments of the HKH region.

 I am passionate about remote sensing, spatial analysis and data visualization.
 I've briefly described my research area below.